 Our co-presidency marks an exciting time for the IGA.
 In 2021, we will be holding the first IGA conference in Dublin, and in 2023 we will return to the wonderful city of Halifax.
 We look forward to supporting the local organizers and making these conferences great successes.

-We are also excited to be the first co-presidents to straddle two continents: Jason in Canada, Justin in Scotland.
-This transatlantic co-presidency reflects the international commitment of the IGA.
+We are also excited to continue a co-presidency that straddles two continents: Karen in Canada, Justin in Scotland.
+The continuation of this transatlantic co-presidency reflects the international commitment of the IGA.
 We embrace this commitment and, as the new co-presidents, we will seek to increase the global networks of Gothic Studies to enable academics from diverse backgrounds working on Gothic to interact, collaborate and exchange ideas.
 We look forward to working with you to achieve these goals.